Xavi ‘would love’ to coach Barca amid rumors of his return

 Xavi said he had met with Barcelona sports director Eric Abidal on Friday in Doha but did not reveal the nature of the meeting.
 He added that he is committed to coaching Al-Sadd for now.

 “I don’t hide my dream of coaching Barcelona one day, I would love to coach the team.
-I support them and my dream is to train Barcelona, but now my focus is on Al-Sadd,” Xavi said Saturday a fter his side’s 4-1 win over Al-Rayyan in the Qatar Cup semifinals.
+I support them and my dream is to train Barcelona, but now my focus is on Al-Sadd,” Xavi said Saturday after his side’s 4-1 win over Al-Rayyan in the Qatar Cup semifinals.

 “Eric Abidal is my friend.
 Out of respect for Barcelona and Al-Sadd, my focus is on the next match against Al-Duhail,” he said.
 “I cannot speak on this issue and the conversation was on many issues with Abidal.”